10/31/2024

 speaker

 All right.
-Then you also mentioned the US elections.
+Then you also mentioned The U.S. elections.
 Do you see that there could be any potential impacts on QT?
 For example, if Trump wins and the import duties on China products, for example, are raised?

 speaker

-Juha Varelius
+Juha Varalius

 CEO